-(b) If a court of competent jurisdiction, or a federal or state agency, determine after investigation that there are reasonable grounds to believe a school has discriminated against a student or employee in violation of federal or state law, the Board may hold a due process hearing to determine if the school's conduct objectively and substantially undermined or detracted from or interfered with a student's educational performance or access to school resources.
-If the Board makes such a finding, it may revoke, suspend, or impose conditions on the status of the school, including its ability to receive public funds.
-The Board shall consider the status of the underlying case with the state or federal agency, or a court of appropriate jurisdiction, when deciding whether it would be appropriate to conduct a hearing or to act upon its findings.
+(b) If a court of competent jurisdiction, or a state or federal agency, determine after investigation that there are reasonable grounds to believe a school has discriminated against a student or employee in violation of federal or state law, the Board may hold a due process hearing to determine if the school's conduct objectively and substantially undermined or detracted from or interfered with a student's educational performance or access to school resources.
+If the Board makes such a finding, it may revoke, suspend, or impose conditions on the status of the school, including its ability to receive public tuition.
+The Board shall consider the status of the underlying case with the court or state or federal agency, when deciding whether it would be appropriate to conduct a hearing or to act upon its findings.